Load Range, Ply - Speed Rating & Load Index

 It seems that more often than not getting the tires that you want is becoming a crap shoot.
 Last year I was looking for Toyo's and you couldn't get any.
 This year you can get the Toyo's but Goodyear is backordered.

 The Yokohama and the Goodyear GSA both have a load capacity of 3525 @ 50 psi per tire.
-Since 50 PSI is the maximum amount of pressure you can put in the tire using the CTIS pump and gauges for all practical purposes the tires are equal in the load they will carry.
+Since 50 PSI is the maximum amount of pressure you can put in the tire using the CTIS pump, for all practical purposes the tires are equal in the load they will carry.
 The differance is if you pumped the GSA up to 65 psi it could carry 4080 lbs.
-Over many years of using GSA's I have found that the correct pressure for good tire wear is 35 psi.
+Over many years of using GSA's I have found that the correct pressure for good tire wear is 35 psi on a lightly loaded wagon.

 Add to that and regardless of the load range, both tires only have a two ply carcass.